simpleguy747/MollyChessBot/README.md

 To build and run the engine, follow these steps:

 1. Clone the repository: `git clone https://github.com/simpleguy747/MollyChessBot.git`
-2. Build the engine: `gcc -o mollychessbot mollychessbot.c`
+2. Build the engine in debug mode: `make clean debug`
+3. Build the engine in release mode: `make clean release`
-3. Run the engine: `./mollychessbot`
+4. Run the engine: `./mollychessbot`

 ### License